JakubVojvoda/elliptic-curve-brute-force/README.md

-# ecc-brute-force
+# Brute-force attack on ECC
-Example of using brute-force attack to break an Elliptic Curve (cryptography)
+Example of using brute-force attack to break an Elliptic Curve Cryptography